chaitrajainhp30/PowerVC-Tool/README.md

 args:
 - `directory` location to use the IPI installer

 - `shouldDebug` defauts to `false`.
 This will cause the program to output verbose debugging information.

+## create-rhcos

+This will create a test RHCOS VM.
+This VM will be managed by another instance of this program with the `watch-installation` parameter.

+NOTE:
+The environment variable `IBMCLOUD_API_KEY` is optional.
+If not set, make sure DNS is supported via CoreOS DNS or another method.

+Example usage:

+`$ PowerVC-Tool create-rhcos --cloud ${cloud_name} --rhcosName ${rhcos_name} --flavorName ${flavor_name} --imageName ${image_name} --networkName ${network_name} --sshPublicKey $(cat ${HOME}/.ssh/id_installer_rsa.pub) --domainName ${domain_name} --shouldDebug true`

+args:
+- `cloud` the name of the cloud to use in the `~/.config/openstack/clouds.yaml` file.

+- `rhcosName` The name of the VM to use which should match the OpenShift cluster name.

+- `flavorName` The OpenStack flavor to create the VM with.

+- `imageName` The OpenStack image to create the VM with.

+- `networkName` The OpenStack network to create the VM with.

+- `sshPublicKey` The OpenStack ssh keyname to create the VM with.

+- `domainName` The DNS domain name for the bastion. (optional)

+- `shouldDebug` defauts to `false`.
+This will cause the program to output verbose debugging information.